Vzzbux/OctoGraph/README.md

 ## How to Use

 Once the application is running within your hosting environment, open a browser to the root of the site and select the desired Octopus Instance from the drop-down menu to load it.
 This can take a while (~30s) for a large setup.
 Subsequent loads are cached on the server, according to the CacheTimeoutInMinutes setting.
 Clicking the "Refresh" button will refresh the cache and reload the graph.
+Double-clicking a node on the diagram will attempt to deep-link you to the appropriate object within Octopus.